 \subsection{Inferring an unknown function}

-We can also extend our method to learn an unknown function $f(\bx)$ in the PDE, such as a variable diffusion coefficient in the Poisson equation or an initial condition in the heat equation.
+We can extend our method to learn an unknown function $f(\bx)$ in the PDE, such as a variable diffusion coefficient in the Poisson equation or an initial condition in the heat equation.
 In these cases, the following PDE constrained optimization problem is solved:

-where the constraint is a PDE that depends on the unknown function $f$.
+where the PDE depends on an unknown function $f$.
 Given that these problems are ill-posed, regularization of the unknown function is often necessary.
 A typical choice is the L2-norm of the gradient of the unknown function, which penalizes non-smooth functions.
-While the selection of an appropriate regularization form is critical and depends on the PDE problem, this paper assumes such choices are predetermined, not an aspect of the method under direct consideration.
+The choice of an appropriate regularization form is important and problem-dependent.
+This paper assumes such choices are predetermined and are not aspects of the method under direct consideration.

 Suppose $f$ is parameterized by a neural network $f(\bx;\wfcn)$ with weights $\wfcn$.
 A straightforward extension from the scalar parameter case is to learn the local operator of the form $u(\bx,\wfcn)$.
 However, this would be computationally expensive, as the weights $\wfcn$ can be very high dimensional.
-We propose to introduce an auxiliary variable $z = f(\bx)$, and find a local operator $u(\bx, z)$ such that $u(\bx, f(\bx))$ solves the PDE locally at $f$.
-We define the following function $a$, which is the residual function with an auxiliary variable $z$: $a(\bx, z) := F(D^ku(\bx,z),...,D u(\bx,z), u(\bx,z), z)$.
-If $u$ is a local solution operator at $f$, then we should have: (1) $a(\bx, f(\bx)) = 0$, that the function $u(\bx, f(\bx))$ have zero residual, and (2) $\grad_{z} a(\bx, f(\bx)) = 0$, that small variation of $f$ should lead to small variation of the residual, which has the same interpretation as the parameter inference case \eqref{eq:rg_loss}.
-These two conditions translates to the corresponding residual loss and residual-gradient loss, similar to \eqref{eq:new_res_scalar_loss} and \eqref{eq:rg_loss}.
-The detailed definitions of the loss functions and the optimization problems are provided in Appendix \ref{ap:learnfun}.
+We introduce an auxiliary variable $z = f(\bx)$, and find a local operator $u(\bx, z)$ such that $u(\bx, f(\bx))$ solves the PDE locally at $f$.
+We define the following function $a$, which is the augmented residual function with an auxiliary variable $z$:

+where $D = \nabla_{\bx} + \nabla_{\bx} z \nabla_{z}$ is the total derivative operator.
+If $u$ is a local solution operator at $f$, then we should have: (1) $a(\bx, f(\bx)) = 0$ so that the function $u(\bx, f(\bx))$ have zero residual, and (2) $\grad_{z} a(\bx, f(\bx)) = 0$ so that small variations of $f$ should lead to small variations in the residual, as in the scalar parameter case in Eq. \eqref{eq:rg_loss}.
+These two conditions translate into the corresponding residual loss and residual-gradient loss, similar to Eqs.\eqref{eq:new_res_scalar_loss} and \eqref{eq:rg_loss}.
+The residual loss is given by